vector-of-bool/bpt/docs/howto/deps.rst

 dependencies. |bpt| takes an approach that is both familiar and novel.

 The *Familiar*:

-  Dependencies are listed in a project's package manifest file (``package.json5``, for |bpt|).
+  Dependencies are listed in a project's manifest file (``bpt.yaml``, for
+  |bpt|).

-  A range of acceptable versions is provided in the package manifest, which tells |bpt| and your consumers what versions of a particular dependency are allowed to be used with your package.
+  A range of acceptable versions is provided in the project manifest, which tells |bpt| and your consumers what versions of a particular dependency are allowed to be used with your package.